-No matter what course of studies a high school student completes - college prep or career tech - all of Wyoming's students are expected to achieve to Wyoming student content and performance standards.
-This includes children from low-income homes, English language learners (ELL) and students with disabilities.
+The basket is comprehensive, in part, because no matter what course of studies a high school student completes - college prep or career tech - all of Wyoming's students are expected to achieve to Wyoming student content and performance standards.
+This includes children from low-income homes, English language learners (ELL) and students with mild and moderate disabilities.
 All school districts are expected to offer students the full basket of educational good and services.

-The basket was enhanced in 2017 with the addition of computer science and computational thinking and the elimination of applied technology and keyboarding.
-A cost-based funding model to support that basket must be sufficiently robust to allow students in all 48 school districts to attain the Wyoming student content and performance standards.
+The basket was enhanced in 2017 with the addition of computer science and computational thinking, and the elimination of applied technology and keyboarding.
+A cost-based funding model to support that basket must be sufficiently robust to allow students in all 48 school districts to have an equal opportunity to attain the Wyoming student content and performance standards.

 Since 2006, Wyoming's policy makers have provided more than sufficient funding to meet this goal in most years, with state K-12 appropriations exceeding the amounts identified by the Evidence-Based (EB) Model.
 However, as Wyoming's revenue picture has changed during the past five years, the amount by which Legislative Model exceeded the EB Model - legislative grace - dropped from a high of over \$100 million in 2011-12 to a low of \$2.9 million for 2017-18, and actually fell below the EB level by \$1.5 million in 2018-19.
-Wyoming's Legislative Service Office (LSO) estimates that actual funding will exceed the EB model in 2019-20 as well as 2020-21 (LSO, 2019).
+Wyoming's Legislative Service Office (LSO) estimates that actual funding will exceed the EB model in both 2019-20 and 2020-21 (LSO, 2019).

-Before presenting our recalibration of the elements in the Wyoming K-12 Funding Model, this chapter provides a description of the school improvement model that has been the foundation of the EB Funding Model used to estimate school finance adequacy in Wyoming since 2006.
+Before presenting our recalibration of the elements in the Wyoming K-12 Funding Model, this chapter provides a description of the school improvement model that has been the foundation of the EB Funding Model used to estimate school finance adequacy in Wyoming since 2005.